 Basically, Norwegians are educated equally in the two main forms of written language.
 According to official surveys conducted in 2005, around 86.3% of the literate population in Norway reported that they use the Bokmål form, 13% use Nynorsk, and 5.5% used Nynorsk and Bokmål writing synchronously.
 In written publications, Bokmål has a 92% usage, while 8% use has the Nynorsk form.

-Besides Norwegian being the official language of Norway, it is also one of the official languages of the Nordic Council and all persons who have Norwegian as their native language when interacting with any official authority in all Nordic countries are not obliged to interpret or translate their documents.
+Besides Norwegian is the official language of Norway, it is also one of the official languages of the Nordic Council and all persons who have Norwegian dialect as their native language when interacting with any official authority in all Nordic countries are not obliged to interpret or translate their documents.

-If you need to translate your document in Norwegian or any other Nordic language, get in touch, we have translators available for any language combination.
+If you need to translate your document into Norwegian or any other Nordic language, get in touch, we have translators available for any language combination.

 The Norwegian language is one of the official languages of Norway.
+Norwegian dialect is most popular and people require hours of tuition to understand Norwegian.
+Norwegian language courses are available in the language council which provides adequate knowledge about the Norwegian language requirement.
 Those who plan to move there will need translations of their documents in Norwegian.
 Your documents can be accurately translated into the Norwegian language by expert Nordic translators only.
 Those who do not understand the Norwegian language and the different dialects that are spoken in Norway will not be able to translate a language into Norwegian.
+Adding citations, translating Norwegian documents in English or you need to translate your permanent residence permit, we do all the translation.
 You must get in touch NordicTrans because we have Nordic translators on our team and they can provide you accurate Norwegian translations.

 Did you know that Norwegian is recognized as one of the simplest languages for English speakers to learn?
 This may sound unusual because let’s face it, Norwegian isn’t usually there on the list of modern languages to learn when you’re considering a language to learn.
 But we think Norwegian is an incredible language for anyone to try to learn.